-BIMAG is a research group in the Pioneer Research Center for Mathematical and Computational Sciences at the Institute for Basic Science (IBS), which is located in Daejeon, South Korea, a city of 1.5 million people.
-BIMAG is the place where researchers from various backgrounds including mathematics, physics, biology and medicine can research together to develop mathematical theories and tools and apply them to solve various biological and medical problems.
+Biomedical Mathematics Group (BIMAG) is a research group in the Pioneer Research Center for Mathematical and Computational Sciences at the Institute for Basic Science (IBS), which is located in Daejeon, South Korea.
+BIMAG is the place where researchers from various backgrounds including mathematics, physics, biology and medicine research together to develop mathematical theories and tools and apply them to solve various biological and medical problems.
 The Chief Investigator of BIMAG is Jae Kyoung Kim, and BIMAG consists of three teams.

 - Intracellular dynamics team aims for the development of reduction methods for multi-scale systems and its application to enzyme kinetics, cancer Immunotherapy and biological oscillators.